Gabbro: Distribution

 Nearly all gabbros are found in plutonic bodies, and the term (as the International Union of Geological Sciences recommends) is normally restricted just to plutonic rocks, although gabbro may be found as a coarse-grained interior facies of certain thick lavas.
 Gabbro can be formed as a massive, uniform intrusion via in-situ crystallisation of pyroxene and plagioclase, or as part of a layered intrusion as a cumulate formed by settling of pyroxene and plagioclase.

 An alternative name for gabbros formed by crystal settling is pyroxene-plagioclase adcumulate.

 Gabbro is much less common than more silica-rich intrusive rocks in the continental crust of the Earth.
 Gabbro and gabbroids occur in some batholiths but these rocks are relatively minor components of these very large intrusions because their iron and calcium content usually makes gabbro and gabbroid magmas too dense to have the necessary buoyancy.
-However, gabbro is an essential part of the oceanic crust, and can be found in many ophiolite complexes as layered gabbro underling sheeted dike complexes and overlying ultramafic rock derived from the Earth's mantle.
+However, gabbro is an essential part of the oceanic crust, and can be found in many ophiolite complexes as layered gabbro underlying sheeted dike complexes and overlying ultramafic rock derived from the Earth's mantle.
 These layered gabbros may have formed from relatively small but long-lived magma chambers underlying mid-ocean ridges.

 Layered gabbros are also characteristic of lopoliths, which are large, saucer-shaped intrusions that are primarily Precambrian in age.
 Prominent examples of lopoliths include the Bushveld Complex of South Africa, the Muskox intrusion of the Northwest Territories of Canada, the Rum layered intrusion of Scotland, the Stillwater complex of Montana, and the layered gabbros near Stavanger, Norway.
 Gabbros are also present in stocks associated with alkaline volcanism of continental rifting.